Giants vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Giants Recent Betting Performance

-- In nine games as the favorite over the last 10 matchups, the Giants have a record of 5-4.
+- In nine games over the last 10 matchups when favored by sportsbooks, the Giants have a record of 4-5.

 Giants Betting Records & Stats

-- San Francisco has a 15-17 record (winning 46.9% of its games) when it has played as moneyline favorites of -115 or shorter.
+- San Francisco has gone 7-11 (winning just 38.9% of its games) when playing as moneyline favorites of -145 or shorter.

-- Based on this game's moneyline, the Giants' implied win probability is 53.5%.
+- Based on this contest's moneyline, the Giants have an implied win probability of 59.2%.

-- In the 63 games in which bookmakers have set an over/under for San Francisco, it has combined with opponents to go over the total 28 times (28-31-4).
+- In the 64 games in which oddsmakers have set an over/under for San Francisco, it has combined with opponents to go over the total 28 times (28-32-4).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!